cyrex562/zeromq/notes.md

 * provides a mechanism for authentication and confidentiality for ZMQ sockets between a client and a server.
 * Intended for use on public netweorks
-* Sockets must switch between client/server roles; independent of bind/connect direction.
+* Sockets must switch between client/server roles; independent of Bind/connect direction.
 Sockets change roles by setting new options.
 Role changes affect all subsequent zmq_connect and zmq_bind calls
 * Application sets the ZMQ_CURVE_SERVER option on the socket to make it a server socket.
-The app then sets the ZMQ_CURVE_SECRETYKEY option to provide the socket with its long-term support key.
+The app then sets the ZMQ_CURVE_SECRETYKEY option to provide the socket with its long-Term support key.
 * Application sets the ZMQ_CURVE_SERVERKEY option on the socket to provide the socket with the public key of the server it is connecting to.
-The app then sets the ZMQ_CURVE_PUBLICKEY option to provide the socket with its long-term public key.
+The app then sets the ZMQ_CURVE_PUBLICKEY option to provide the socket with its long-Term public key.
 * Keys are represented as 32 bytes of binary data or 40 characters of base 85 data.
 The base 85 encoding is compatible with the Z85 functions.